 WARpaint aims to raise funding for charities that support serving veterans and serving personnel who are living with the devastating and life-changing effects of war.

-It is the brainchild of portrait artist, Caroline de Peyrecave.
+WARpaint is an arts project that aims to raise funding for charities that support serving veterans and serving personnel who are living with the devastating and life-changing effects of war.
+WARpaint was founded by artist, Caroline de Peyrecave.
 Caroline usually works by commission from her London studio.
 She is devoting her time to this project in order to help others.

-The core of the project is a selection of life size portraits of living sailors, soldiers and aircrew, men and women, representing conflicts that the United Kingdom has been involved in since the Second World War.
-Painted by Caroline, the pictures will be put on public display in London along with 30 or so painted sketches of other sitters.
+The core of the project is a selection of life size portraits of living sailors, soldiers and aircrew, men and women, representing conflicts that the United Kingdom has been involved in since World War Two.

-The full-length portraits will subsequently be loaned in return for donation to companies and individuals over the following two years.
-The proceeds raised will be distributed to charities that support wounded veterans, including Combat Stress, Stoll, Walking With the Wounded and the The Dougie Dalzell Memorial Trust.
+Over the last 3 years, the full-length portraits have been loaned in return for donation to companies and individuals.
+The proceeds raised are (over £80k) have been distributed to charities that support wounded veterans, including Combat Stress, Stoll, Walking With the Wounded and the The Dougie Dalzell Memorial Trust.